 Cessna's Citation Ten prototype made its first flight Jan.
 17. The flight lasted more than 2 hr. and included tests of stability and control, handling qualities, functional operations including the autopilot and autothrottle system, engine operability and avionics before landing at Wichita's Mid-Continent Airport (ICT) where Cessna's main manufacturing facility is located.
 Michael Voigt, Cessna's engineering test pilot flew the Ten prototype.
 “All systems functioned as expected including the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Cessna Citation Ten Prototype Makes First Flight".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Cessna Citation Ten Prototype Makes First Flight".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.